-- As a result of conflict, prolonged drought and economic decline, up to 16 million people are severely food insecure across the eastern Africa region.
+- As a result of conflict, prolonged drought and economic decline, over 14 million people are severely food insecure across the eastern Africa region.

-- 100,000 people in South Sudan are already facing famine.
-Women and girls are most vulnerable as often they eat last and least.
+- Women and girls are most vulnerable as often they eat last and least.

 - Healthcare facilities in the region are overstretched by multiple disease outbreaks including measles, cholera, avian influenza and malaria.

-- Conflict in South Sudan, parts of Sudan and Somalia is aggravating food insecurity and causing displacement, which brings the number of refugees to nearly 4 million.
+- Conflict in South Sudan, parts of Sudan and Somalia is aggravating food insecurity and causing displacement.

 Watch this short video from Suzy Madigan, CARE International UK's Conflict and Humanitarian Policy Advisor, explaining direct from Somalia what the drought actually means for people there: